 Other emails show sales reps trying to persuade hospitals to lower the amount of supervised surgeries required before surgeons can operate solo.

 As CNBC notes, not every hospital or surgeon is experiencing the same problems.
 Some hospitals that have the robot, have kept it low key.
 Massachusetts General, for example, has one robot.
 It never actively promoted it and has capped the doctors who can use it.
 “We have had a very conservative, cautious and skeptical approach to the use of it,” said anesthesiologist Dr. Peter Dunn, who also oversees the hospital’s new surgical technology as head of its perioperative operations.

 Dunn said that after five years, Mass General, which prides itself on being on the cutting edge of new medical technologies, has determined the robot has not proven to be the best solution for all patients.

-And while the hospital continues to consider new uses for the robot, Dunn said, “more important than the device, is the quality of the surgeon.”
+The hospital continues to consider new uses for the robot.
+While Dunn said, “more important than the device, is the quality of the surgeon.”

 Check out the full article over at CNBC: https://www.cnbc.com/id/100564517